DominikStiller/ptinsight/app/README.md

 # PT Insight - Real-Time Analysis of Public Transportation Data

 This is a demo application for large-scale complex event processing.
 It will be referred to as "PT Insight" (Public Transportation Insight).
+For general documentations, see `docs/`.
+For component-specific documentation, see their folders.

 ## Use Case
 * Ingest real-time event stream from [Helsinki Public Transportation API](https://digitransit.fi/en/developers/apis/4-realtime-api/)